WarfaHa/week-2-challenge/README.md

 ## Credits

-All Images used were royalty free provided by https://pixabay.com/
+All images used were royalty free from https://pixabay.com/

 ## License